iprolepsis-project-eu/monitoring/README.md

 - **Node Exporter** : Scrape metrics from the system itself
 - **CAdvisor** : Scrape metris from each running container
 - **OpenTelemetry Collector** : Collects all the metrics from itself and sends to the monitoring server
-- **Promtail** : Groups logs from all containers into one adn sends to the monitoring server
+- **Promtail** : Groups logs from all containers into one and sends to the monitoring server

 ## Setup Instructions - Monitoring